 I haven’t checked out that many Kim Soo Hyun interviews, but I really liked this episode of tvN’s Taxi, in which he guested.

-Here’s the full episode, which I genuinely enjoyed.
+You can watch the full episode on YouTube, which I genuinely enjoyed.
 Be warned that there are MoonSun spoilers, since this aired after the series wrapped.
+Here’s Part 1:

 Movie Moment 1: The Thieves